 The Light Touch Method

 1. Use a sponge that’s wet, not just moist, and squeeze just short of the dripping point.
-The rub lightly over your Max Factor Pan-Cake Make-up.
+Then rub lightly over your Max Factor Pan-Cake Make-up.
 Remember—lightly.
 The weight of the sponge is enough to pick up the right amount.

 2. Use quick light strokes to put a very thin film of Pan-Cake over your entire face and throat.
 Do be quick!
 Speed is half the trick for a light film.
 Squeeze the sponge dry, and finish blending with the reverse side.

 3. Now while your face is still moist, blot immediately with a tissue.
 This prevents any excess make-up—prevents caking.
 Then, puff on plenty of powder—but lightly.
 Don’t grind in.
 Brush off surplus.
 This gives you the Pan-Cake matt finish.
-For sheen look, pat lightly with clean most sponge.
+For a sheen look, pat lightly with clean most sponge.

 According to Basten, the models used on the set of ‘Vogues of 1938’ appropriated large amounts of Pan-Cake for their own use.
 However, they soon found out they could not use it at night, as the colours were too dark.
 Max Factor was against releasing it to the general public but his son, Frank Factor, had other ideas.
-As it took some time for the necessary shades to be formulated, Pan-Cake was not released as a general make-up until February 1938, coinciding with the release of ‘The Goldwyn Follies’, the second Technicolor film on which it was used.
+As it took some time for the necessary shades to be formulated, Pan-Cake was not released as a general make-up until February 1938, coinciding with the release of ‘The Goldwyn Follies’ (Samuel Goldwyn Productions), the second Technicolor film on which it was used.

 About three years ago when dry cake make-up grew up to become one of the most important make-up items, cosmetic manufacturers began to call on their chemist to create something that would not infringe on the patent.
 But it was at that time, too, that another California company put their dry make-up on the market.
 Everybody waited for a law suit to follow; it never came (gossiping comments all gave the same reason, although this reason has never been published).
 This left the door open to other manufacturers.